mross462/vim-cdmi/README.md

 For questsions email: mross@mezeo.com

+#Dependencies

+The vim-cdmi plugin requires vim to be compiled with python support.
+To check this:

+    vim --version | grep +python

+Also the requests python package should be installed on the system:

+    pip install requests

 #Configuration:

-Add the following attributes to your vimrc:
+Add the following to your vimrc:

     let g:cdmi_version="1.0.1'
     let g:cdmi_host="mcsp1.cloud"